 Sun Advice for Skin of Colour

-When surveyed by YouGov*, 44 per cent of people with darker skin types felt that sun awareness messaging wasn’t relevant to their skin type.
-In response, experts from the British Association of Dermatologists’ Skin Cancer Protection Committee have helped develop this information sheet on sun protection advice for people with darker skin types.
+When surveyed by YouGov*, 44 per cent of people with brown or dark brown skin felt that sun awareness messaging wasn’t relevant to their skin type.
+In response, experts from the British Association of Dermatologists’ Skin Cancer Protection Committee have helped develop this information sheet on sun protection advice for people of colour.
 If you are looking for general information on skin of colour you can find this on our Skin of Colour page.

-What do we mean when we talk about “darker skin types”?
+What do we mean when we talk about “skin of colour”?

 The Fitzpatrick scale is the tool commonly used by dermatologists to differentiate between different skin types based on the effect of ultraviolet radiation (UVR) on their skin.
 It ranges from type 1, pale skin, burns very easily and doesn’t tan, to type 6, dark brown skin with dark brown eyes and black hair, in which the skin rarely, if ever, burns.
-When talking about darker skin types there is no concrete definition, however, in this context we will be referring to Fitzpatrick types 5 and 6.
+When talking about skin of colour there is no concrete definition, however, in this context we will be referring to Fitzpatrick types 5 and 6.
 Broadly speaking, this group encompasses people of diverse geographic ancestral origin, including some people of African, Caribbean, South American, and Indian sub-continent, as well as people of mixed ancestry.
-Another commonly used term is skin of colour

 Why do some people have darker skin than other people?